 As the in-car environment changes with time, we would want the system to be more adaptive and learn human radio biometrics for different environments.
-Therefore, we refer to neural networks (NNs) which have been used in ML and deep learning to learn more nonlinear and complex decision boundaries for classification problems.
+Therefore we refer to neural networks (NN) which have been used in ML and deep learning to learn more non-linear and complex decision boundaries for classification problems.

-1) Architecture: The hyperparameters in the NN are tuned using the K-fold validation technique.
-Consider, for example, the number of training epochs.
+Architecture: The hyper parameters in the neural network are tuned using K-fold validation technique.
+Consider for example, the number of training epochs.
 We find the classification accuracy for all the K experiments for 1000 epochs.
-It is observed that the model is overfitted much before 1000 epochs.
+It is observed that the model is over-fit much before 1000 epochs.
 We then calculate the average performance for every epoch.
-Fig. 9 shows the average classification accuracy obtained for the pair A - D with the number of epochs.
+Fig. 9 shows the average classification accuracy obtained for the pair A-D with the number of epochs.
 The maximum value is reported as the final accuracy.
 Here, the maximum is achieved near epoch 160 with an accuracy of 93.33%.
-The number of hidden layers and hidden nodes are determined by cross-validation.
-As we further increased the number of hidden layers or the hidden nodes, the capacity of the network increased and it began to overfit.
-The NN architecture that we use is shown in Fig. 10.
-The network consists of an input layer with the number of input nodes equal to the input features, two hidden layers, and an output layer which gives the class probabilities for a data point.
-In this article, we adopt the ReLU activation function and cross-entropy loss with Adam optimizer.
+The number of hidden layers and hidden nodes are determined by cross validation.
+As we further increased the number of hidden layers or the hidden nodes, the capacity of the network increased and it began to over-fit.
+The neural network architecture that we use is shown in Fig. 10.
+The network consists of a input layer with number of input nodes equal to the input features, two hidden layers and an output layer which gives the class probabilities for a data point.
+In this work, we adopt ReLU activation function and cross entropy loss with the Adam optimizer.